 Indeed.
-On one hand, the Canadian trio's third LP, which was released on Sept.
-24, 1975, was a stoned leap forward.
+On one hand, the Canadian trio's third LP arrived on Sept.
+24, 1975 as a stoned leap forward.
 It built on their foundation of virtuoso hard-rock with the mystical imagery and progressive suite structures that dominated their '70s work.
 Rush are one of the great prog-rock bands, and Caress of Steel is their first real prog album.
 But despite its importance, it remains the black sheep of their catalog with its meandering instrumentals and shrieked vocals; even the band members feel uncomfortable listening to it decades later.

 "That whole Caress of Steel period is stuck in a strange and funny moment in our history," Lee told Rolling Stone in 2014.
 "I really don't know how that would stand the test of time."

 In June 1975, the band entered Toronto Sound Studios, intent on expanding their musical ambitions – and side-stepping the obvious critical comparisons.
 "We've been influenced by everyone who's good," Lee told St. Catharines Standard that year.
 "We're constantly being compared to Led Zeppelin, but that's only because my voice sounds like Robert Plant's – it's an unfortunate coincidence."